-In the Budget Statement of March 2024, we were successful in persuading the Chancellor of the Exchequer to announce that from April 2025, the VFX spend only will attract a rebate of 29.25% net and will be immune from the 80% cap on eligible expenditure.
-We estimate that this will attract £175 million per year of additional VFX spending, an increase of over 45%.
-This will create 2,000 new jobs directly and 800 indirectly.
+In the Budget Statement of March 2024, we were successful in persuading the then Chancellor of the Exchequer, Jeremy Hunt to announce that from April 2025, the VFX spend will attract a rebate of 29.25% net and will be immune from the 80% cap.
+The cap will remain in place for non-VFX spend.

 Past successes